-Airstream Travel Trailers are pre-wired for an Intermountain Solar Technology Solar Panel/Chare Controller/Display System.
+Airstream Travel Trailers are pre-wired for an Intermountain Solar Technology Solar Panel/Charge Controller/Display System.
 This system may be installed on your trailer as an option.
 A manual on the use of the system is included with the Airstream Owner's Blue Delivery Case.

-Intermountain Solar Technologies 10288 South Jordan Gateway #D South Jordan, UT 84095 800-671-0169

-- 1. YELLOW (like the sun) positive and GREEN (like the earth) negative leads runs from battery breaker buss bar area to a harness inside the exterior refrigerator access door.
-The battery buss bar is located under the roadside front dinette seat on the 19 ft. model, under the bed on a 22 ft, and under the sofa on the 25 ft. sleep six and 28 ft.
+Intermountain Solar Technologies 10288 South Jordan Gateway #D South Jordan, UT 84095 800-671-0169 bar area to a harness inside the exterior refrigerator access door.
+The battery buss bar is located under the roadside front dinette seat on the and 19 ft. model, under the bed on a 22 ft, and under the sofa on the 25 ft. sleep six and 28 ft.
 Battery cables will run to this bar.
 Roof mounted panels require dropping the panel wires down through the refrigerator vent to the inside of the exterior refrigerator access door.
 Portable solar panels can be set outside close to the access door.
-The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system. - 2.
-A Cat 5 patch cord for the solar panel display runs from the battery buss bar to an area just below the CatCon monitor display.
-The solar panel display panel can be mounted just below the CatCon monitor panel by routing the proper size hole.
-The Cat 5 wire is plugged into the display panel.
+The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system.